IFC invests US$5.6 billion to support private sector development in Africa

 A statement issued in Accra said in addition, the Corporation has committed nearly US$2 billion in short-term trade financing to support small and medium-sized enterprises (SMEs).

-It said in sub-Saharan Africa, between July 1, 2019 and June 30, 2020, IFC has committed US$4.6 billion in investments to private firms across the region.
+It said in sub-Saharan Africa, between July 1, 2019 and June 30, 2020, IFC has committed $4.6 billion in investments to private firms across the region.

-Despite the challenges of delivering during a global health pandemic, IFC exceeded its fiscal year 2019 commitment of US$4.1 billion.
+Despite the challenges of delivering during a global health pandemic, IFC exceeded its fiscal year 2019 commitment of $4.1 billion.

 It said its investments focused on sectors include healthcare, agribusiness, solar energy, housing finance, infrastructure, and financing for SMEs, including in fragile and conflict-affected situations where IFC committed more than $1.2 billion in investments.